GGSimmons1992/AmesMachineLearningProject/README.md

 # AmesMachineLearningProject

 House prices vary on various different features attached to each house.
-This project focuses on the training of a linear regression and a random forest regressor.
+This project focuses on the training, testing, and comparison of a linear regression and a random forest regressor on Ames Housing and Real Estate data.

 ## data (not included.
 Using .gitignore)